mondaycom/vibe/THEME_README.md

 #### Adding a new variable to a theme
 Adding a key should be done in the @mondaydotcomorg/monday-ui-style repo

-### IE11 support
-As IE 11 is at it's final breath we don't want to invest too much time to support it but we do have around 3% usage in ie so in order to do so we will show the default theme when using ie 11.
-In order to achive that please use the `theme-prop`

 ### Theme example:
 ```css